-Chairman Rubio, Ranking member Menendez and members of the Subcommittee, I appreciate the opportunity on behalf of the National Democratic Institute (NDI) to present our views on the importance and efficacy of U.S. efforts to support the global development of democratic institutions and practices.
+Chairman Royce, Ranking member Engel and members of the Committee, I appreciate the opportunity on behalf of the National Democratic Institute (NDI) to present our views on the importance and efficacy of U.S. efforts to support the global development of democratic institutions and practices.

 Democracy promotion, long a pillar of America's foreign policy framework, has, in recent years and in certain circles, become an issue of some debate.
 Paradoxically, and wrongly in my view, democracy assistance is viewed either as too soft or idealistic as a response to serious security threats facing the nation; or it is seen as too bellicose -- conflated with regime change and the use of military force.
 The real issue, however, is not whether democracy promotion is "hard" or "soft" or whether it fits neatly into the "realism" or "idealism" paradigms.
-The issue, rather, is whether advancing democracy is an important means of advancing America's interests and protecting our national security in a turbulent and often violent world.
+The issue, rather, is whether advancing democracy reflects our values and is an important means of advancing America's interests and protecting our national security in a turbulent and often violent world.
 I think the answer is clearly "yes."

 The notion that there should be a dichotomy between our moral preferences and our strategic interests is a false one.
 Our ultimate foreign policy goal is a world that is secure, stable, humane, and safe, where the risk of war is minimal.
 Yet, the reality is that hotspots most likely to erupt into violence are found, for the most part, in areas of the world that are nondemocratic -- places that have been defined by the Defense Department as the "arc of instability."
 These are places that experience ethnic conflict and civil war; they generate refugee flows across borders; they are places where terrorists are harbored and illegal drugs are produced.
 The international community has rightly worked to restore order by helping to establish a democratic framework for governance in a number of these countries.
 The response has not always been entirely successful, but on the whole, the introduction of democratic processes and citizen engagement have made these countries less dangerous than they had been.
-The cost for the United States in this effort has been relatively inexpensive.
-Foreign assistance is only about 1 percent of the total U.S. budget; and democracy assistance represents just 4 percent of our foreign aid.